RanitManik/Gemini-Clone/README.md

 ## Acknowledgment

-Special thanks to **[GreatStack](https://www.youtube.com/@GreatStackDev)** for his tutorial [Let's Build Google Gemini 2.0 Using React JS and Gemini API | Gemini Clone In React 2024](https://youtu.be/0yboGn8errU?feature=shared) that served as a valuable reference for this project.
+Special thanks to **[GreatStack](https://www.youtube.com/@GreatStackDev)** for his [Gemini Clone tutorial](https://youtu.be/0yboGn8errU?feature=shared) that served as a valuable reference for this project.

+It's also essential to acknowledge **Google** for providing their free Gemini APIs, which greatly contributed to the success of this project.
+Their support has been invaluable.

+Lastly, I want to thank the open source community for all their support.

 ---